Skip to main content

 Cows grazing on a hill, hands typing on a laptop, and a field with rows of crops.

-Looking for a way to provide input on local agricultural interest and natural resource issues in the San Benito area?
+Looking for a way to provide input on local agricultural and natural resource issues in San Benito County?

-The San Benito Resource Conservation District and USDA Hollister Service Center are now conducting Local Work Group Surveys for all San Benito County community members, ranchers, and farmers.
-This is your chance to help us develop service priorities on a range of topics including soil health, water quality, fire risk, wildlife habitat, and much more.
+The San Benito Resource Conservation District (RCD) and USDA Hollister Service Center are now conducting Local Work Group Surveys for all San Benito County farmers, ranchers, and community members.
+This is your chance to help us develop service priorities on a range of topics including soil health, water quality, wildfire risk, wildlife habitat, and more.

-To better serve the diverse needs of our community, we’ve created three short, tailored surveys-one each for ranchers, farmers, and local residents.
+To better serve the diverse needs of our community, we’ve created three short, tailored surveys - one each for local ranchers, farmers, and community members.

-Please take a few minutes to complete the survey below that best fits you.
-Your input will help guide our programs and ensure we are meeting the real needs of San Benito County
+Please take 5 minutes to complete the survey that is the best fit for you.
+We also encourage you to share these links with other San Benito County ranchers, farmers, and community members that you know.
+Your input will help guide our programs and ensure we are meeting the needs of San Benito County land managers.

 Rancher Survey Link